Airfare Study Abroad Grants

 - The form verifies that you have or will have the language skills necessary to succeed in the program.

 - It must be signed by a faculty or staff member in the foreign languages department.

 Students who drop below full-time before or during the program must repay the grant funds, unless prior approval from the Honors College is obtained.

 Funding will be terminated if the student is removed from or drops out of the Honors College or if the student is no longer in good standing (including meeting minimum GPA requirements).

-Grant funds will be posted to your UAConnect account right before you go abroad.
-Generally, this will be 2 weeks prior to the enrollment term.
+Grant funds will be posted to your UAConnect account at the beginning of the term you go abroad.

 Funds will be applied toward your UAConnect account and will be released only if there is no outstanding balance.
 Be sure to pay any outstanding university charges for tuition/fees, library/DPS fines, Health Center charges, etc.!

 Other scholarships will be applied first, and the honors grant will be adjusted to avoid exceeding the cost of attendance less personal expenses.